sherry-fang/suntans_tutorial/2d_constant_Hnet/README.md

 ```
 ## State equation

 In this example, the change of density is primarily based on the temperature.
-Though the salinity is still in the state equation (check `state.c`), but we set salinity as a constant (check 'scripts
+Though the salinity is still in the state equation (check `state.c`), but we set salinity as a constant (check `scripts
 /make_scenario_tidalfront.py`)
 ```
  # Velocity boundary